datalakehouse/docs/docs/tools/cli.rst

 ``project``
 '''''''''''

-Manage all the projects on your Aiven account, and switch which one is the default option for ``avn`` commands.
+Manage all the projects on your DLH account, and switch which one is the default option for ``avn`` commands.
 Manage project invitations for all users.

 Download the CA cert for this project (CA certs are common for all services in a project).